South Carolina vs. Vanderbilt NCAA Football Odds, Plays and Insights | October 16, 2021

 South Carolina Stats and Trends

-- South Carolina has played six games, with three wins against the spread.
+- In South Carolina's six games this year, it has three wins against the spread.

-- South Carolina's games this year have hit the over on two of five set point totals (40%).
+- South Carolina's games this year have gone over the point total two times in five opportunities (40%).

 - This year, the Gamecocks have turned the ball over 10 times, four more than the Commodores' takeaways (6).